 Citizens of the following countries have no travel restrictions at all:

-- Armenia, Azerbaijan, Belarus, Georgia, Monaco, Moldova, Russia (see comment in the table below), and Uzbekistan
+- Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Uzbekistan.
+Note Russia no longer falls into this category (see comments in the table below).

-Citizens of countries such as Turkey, Bosnia, and Cuba have special rules (see the table below).
+Citizens of countries such as Argentina, Brunei, Mongolia, Turkey, Bosnia, Serbia, and Cuba have special rules (see the table below).

 Citizens needing visas

 Citizens of all other countries need to obtain a visa from their nearest Ukrainian embassy or consulate.
 This includes citizens of Australia and New Zealand.

 Timatic states (March 2015) that citizens of Antigua and Barbuda, Barbados, El Salvador, Mauritius, and the Seychelles can obtain a visa on arrival at Boryspil International Airport (KBP) and Odessa International Airport (ODS).

 We were unable to find and confirm this information on the Ministry of Foreign Affairs of Ukraine website.